May 1, 2023

-Join us at the 20th Annual Wenger Awards, a virtual experience where we will recognize individuals and organizations for their extraordinary contributions to women’s heart health.
-Named after Nanette Kass Wenger, M.D., a pioneer in women’s cardiology, this is the only annual event that gives recognition to individuals and organizations for their extraordinary contributions to women’s heart health.
+Join us for the 23rd Annual Wenger Awards in Washington, DC on May 1, 2023.
+Named after Nanette Kass Wenger, MD, a pioneer in women’s cardiology, this event gives recognition to individuals and organizations for their extraordinary contributions to women’s heart health.

 Excellence in Public Service

 Dr. Gary Gibbons is the Director of the National Heart, Lung and Blood Institute at the National Institutes of Health (NIH).
 As the director for over a decade, he has been a champion for women’s heart health and addressing heart health disparities in communities most impacted by heart disease.
 Under his leadership, NHLBI has funded important research on preventing or managing risk factors and heart disease across a woman’s entire lifespan and on maternal health, pregnancy outcomes and heart disease, among many other important initiatives.